 \section{Standard Datasets for Coreference Resolution}

-A plethora of datasets have been developed for the tasks of Coreference Resolution through the years.
-In this survey we will explore the CoNLL 2012 dataset \citep{Pradhan:2012:CST:2391181.2391183} which is predominantly used as the benchmark dataset in all state-of-the-art implementations for Entity Coreference Resolution as well as the GAP dataset \citep{GapDataset} that was developed towards Gender Ambiguous Pronoun Coreference Resolution and briefly compare their key factors with the other datasets, created to counter issues within the CoNLL dataset.
+A plethora of datasets have been developed to be used for the task of Coreference Resolution through the years.
+In this survey we shall explore the CoNLL 2012 dataset \citep{Pradhan:2012:CST:2391181.2391183} which is predominantly used as the benchmark dataset in all state-of-the-art implementations for Entity Coreference Resolution as well as the GAP dataset \citep{GapDataset} that was developed towards Gender Ambiguous Pronoun Coreference Resolution and briefly compare their key factors with the other datasets, created to counter issues within the CoNLL dataset.

-Historically, the first datasets are the MUC 6 \citep{muc6:grishman1996message} and the MUC 7 \citep{muc7:chinchor1998overview}, developed for the 6$^{th}$ and 7$^{th}$ Message Understanding Conference respectively, being the ones that defined the task of Coreference Resolution.
-The dataset focuses more on identity Coreference Resolution while it does not contain annotations for binding theory coreference for example.
-The MUC datasets are very small in size, available only for the English language and are homogeneous (all the documents are domain specific - in this case news articles).
-In the following decade, the ACE datasets \citep{ACE:L04-1011} were developed as part of the Automatic Content Extraction program to deal with the shortcomings of the MUC.
-However, due to the many years of the program running, four different versions of the ACE dataset have been developed (ACE-2, ACE03, ACE04 and ACE05), starting with only news articles like the MUC datasets and then extending to other domains such as telephonic speech and broadcast conversations as well as other languages (Chinese and Arabic).
-ACE datasets are also restricted in the semantic types that they identified for this task.
-As a result, system evaluations and comparisons using the ACE datasets becomes difficult.
-To make things worse, the ACE dataset does not have a specified train-test split as the program organisers have not released the official test split, making results on the ACE datasets even less trustworthy.
+Historically, the first datasets that were created are the MUC 6 \citep{muc6:grishman1996message} and the MUC 7 \citep{muc7:chinchor1998overview}, developed for the 6$^{th}$ and 7$^{th}$ Message Understanding Conference respectively, being the ones that defined the task of Coreference Resolution.
+The datasets focus more on identity Coreference Resolution, while they do not contain annotations for binding theory coreference for example.
+The MUC datasets are relatively small in size, available only for the English language, and are homogeneous (i.e. all the documents are domain specific, in this case news articles).
+In the following decade, the ACE datasets \citep{ACE:L04-1011} were developed as part of the Automatic Content Extraction program to deal with the shortcomings of the MUC datasets.
+However, due to the program running for many years, four different versions of the ACE dataset have been developed (ACE02, ACE03, ACE04 and ACE05), initially including only news articles like the MUC datasets and then extending to other domains such as telephonic speech and broadcast conversations, as well as other languages (Chinese and Arabic).
+ACE datasets are also restricted in the semantic types that they annotate for this task.
+As a result, system evaluations and comparisons using the ACE datasets have been proved to be difficult.
+To make things worse, the ACE datasets do not have a specified train-test splits as the program organizers have not released the official test splits, making results on the ACE datasets even less trustworthy.